Marwa-TalentAcquisition/Marwa-TalentAcquisition/README.md

 | <img src="https://github.com/HibaBadra1004.png" width="40" style="border-radius:50%"> | **Hiba Badra** | [@HibaBadra1004](https://github.com/HibaBadra1004) |
 | <img src="https://github.com/GiorgioAntonelli94.png" width="40" style="border-radius:50%"> | **Giorgio Antonelli** | [@GiorgioAntonelli94](https://github.com/GiorgioAntonelli94) |

-## 🌍🟦⬜🟥🌎 About Audensiel 🌎🟦⬜🟥🌍
+## 🌎 About Audensiel 🌎

-Audensiel is a global digital transformation partner specializing in high-tech and business consulting across sectors like Banking, Healthcare, and Industry.
-They deliver end-to-end Digital and Cloud/DevOps solutions using Agile methodologies, while leveraging Data, AI, and IoT to build complex interconnected systems.
-Their expertise extends to robust Cybersecurity auditing and strategic IT governance.
-They are currently hiring to support their rapid international growth.
+Audensiel is a global digital transformation partner specializing in high-tech and business consulting across multiple sectors like Banking, Healthcare and Manufacturing.
+We deliver end-to-end Digital and Cloud/DevOps solutions using Agile methodologies, while leveraging Data, AI, and IoT to build complex interconnected systems.
+Our expertise extends to robust Cybersecurity auditing and strategic IT governance.
+We are currently hiring to support our rapid international growth all over the world.

 [![Join the Team](https://img.shields.io/badge/Join_the_Team!-Audensiel-FF0000?style=for-the-badge&logo=rocket&logoColor=white)](https://www.audensiel.com/jobs)

 ## 🍁 About Audensiel Canada 🍁

-Depuis 2018, Audensiel Canada fait de vos activités numériques et TI un moteur de croissance. 🚀

-Nos pôles d'expert·e·s clés accélèrent les projets digitaux ambitieux des PME et des grands groupes nord-américains : cybersécurité, agilité, expérience utilisateur, développement et gestion des données & IA.

-🚀 Nous propulsons nos client·e·s vers leur réussite stratégique, organisationnelle et opérationnelle, en les accompagnant depuis l'audit-conseil en TI à la formation de leurs équipes métiers.

-🤲 Nous plaçons nos partenaires au cœur de nos priorités en leur apportant de la valeur au-delà de notre expertise technique, grâce à un engagement éco-responsable poussé et une culture d’entreprise humaine forte.

-👉 Bienvenue sur notre page LinkedIn.
-Ici, que vous soyez client·e, candidat·e ou curieux·se, vous découvrirez notre compagnie de l'intérieur.
+Our core areas of expertise help accelerate ambitious digital projects for SMEs and large North American organizations: cybersecurity, agility, user experience, development, and data & AI management.

+🚀 We support our clients in achieving their strategic, organizational, and operational goals - from IT consulting and advisory to training their business teams.

+🤲 We place our employees and partners at the heart of our priorities by delivering value beyond technical expertise, through a strong eco-responsible commitment and a people-first company culture.

+👉 Welcome to our GitHub page!
+Whether you’re a candidate, client, or simply curious, you’ll get a behind-the-scenes look at our jobs and recruiters' specializations.

 ### 🚀 Join the Team!
 Apply now on our websites: